nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ![C.H.I.P.
 Pro PCBs](images/boards.jpg)

-## Order C.H.I.P.
-Pros
+## Small or Large Quantities

-To make scaling up efficient we offer C.H.I.P.
+To make scaling up efficient and easy, we offer C.H.I.P.
 Pro in small or large quantities from our online [store](https://nextthing.co/pages/store).
 To start, we recommend ordering a handful to prototype with, then ramping up to larger quantities.

 ## Tech Documents